-Oxygenated blood begins its trip down the chest through the thoracic aorta, the major blood vessel with branches that serve the chest muscles and lungs.
-It’s the same aorta that becomes the abdominal aorta.
+Oxygenated blood begins its course down the chest through the thoracic aorta, a major blood vessel with branches that serve the chest muscles and lungs.
+This becomes the abdominal aorta.

 The abdominal aorta’s largest branch, the superior mesenteric artery, supplies blood to most of the small intestine and the first half of the large intestine.
 The inferior mesenteric artery handles the second half of the large intestine’s blood supply.

-In the pelvis, the abdominal aorta splits into two main branches called common iliac arteries.
+In the pelvis, the abdominal aorta forks into two branches called common iliac arteries.
 These travel down each leg, where they branch into internal and external iliac arteries.
-These branch further to supply the legs, and the largest of these branches are the femoral arteries.
+These branch further to supply the legs.
+The largest of these branches are the femoral arteries.